nicoferreira90/bet_tracker_orange/README.md

 16/10: I estimate I am about 50% complete.

-TODO in order of priority: 1. remake tables to make them more responsive, also add pagination.
-2. do the analytics page with a working filter, statistics and graph generation.
-3. implement Tag system for bet objects.
+---

+22/10: I estimate I am about 70% complete.

+TODO in order of priority: 1. complete results filter functionality, with queries in the view file.
+2. Implement tags.
+3. Write the About page (this shouldn't take long)